rectorphp/getrector-com/resources/blog/posts/2026/2026-02-07-upgrade-to-phpunit-125-in-7-diffs.md

 <br>

-## 7. Move from Object mocking to...
-Objects
+## 7. Move from object mocking to real objects

 <blockquote class="blockquote">
 "The best mock is no mock at all"
 </blockquote>

-Before we event dived into PHPUnit upgrade, we first eliminated the obvious cases that don't need any mocking at all.
+Before we even started the PHPUnit upgrade, we first eliminated the obvious cases that don't need any mocking at all.

-We looked for plain objects, DTOs, value objects, entities and documents and replacted them will 100 % real, natively typed objects.
+We looked for plain objects, DTOs, value objects, entities and documents and replaced them with real, natively typed objects.

 <br>